CHERI-Alliance/RepoMgmtWG/README.md

 - Protected main branch.
 - Pull requests for contributions including code review.
 - Commits should be atomic where any part of history is in a buildable and runnable state.
-- Decide an clearly state whether you prefer merging or rebasing flow.
+- Decide and clearly state whether you prefer merging or rebasing flow.
+- Define how to manage those with write access.

 ## Notes for this repository